Skip to content

 This option scans HTTP and already decrypted HTTPS for malware.

 Important: This option does not automatically decrypt HTTPS.
-To really inspect HTTPS, matching SSL/TLS inspection rules are required under Rules and policies > SSL/TLS inspection rules.
+In order for HTTPS to really be checked, appropriate SSL/TLS inspection rules are required under Rules and policies > SSL/TLS inspection rules.

-Practical example: If TLS Inspection is active for LAN_to_WAN_Clients, Scan HTTP and decrypted HTTPS can scan downloaded files in decrypted HTTPS traffic.
+Practical example: If TLS Inspection is active for LAN_to_WAN_Clients, Scan HTTP and decrypted HTTPS can check downloaded files in decrypted HTTPS traffic.

-More information: Roll out TLS Inspection on Sophos Firewall step by step.
+More on this: Roll out TLS Inspection to Sophos Firewall gradually.

 Use Zero-day protection sends suspicious downloads to Sophos Zero-Day Protection for further analysis.
-This is useful for client and server rules where downloads from the internet should be checked.
+This is useful for client and server rules that want to check downloads from the Internet.

-The function requires a suitable licence and may cause delays depending on file type and policy.
+The function requires a suitable license and can lead to delays depending on the file type and policy.

 Scan FTP for malware

 This option scans FTP traffic for malware.
-It is only relevant when FTP is actually used and the matching services are allowed in the rule.
+It is only relevant if FTP is actually used and the matching Services is usually permitted.

-FTP is less common in modern environments, but still appears with legacy systems, machine controls or older update mechanisms.
+FTP has become less common in modern environments, but it still occurs in legacy systems, machine controls or older update mechanisms.

 Use web proxy instead of DPI engine

-Sophos Firewall can inspect web traffic through the DPI engine or through the Web Proxy.
+Sophos Firewall can check web traffic via DPI engine or via Web Proxy.

-For modern setups, DPI is usually the better default because HTTP and SSL/TLS traffic can be processed on all ports.
-The Web Proxy is still useful when specific proxy functions are needed, such as SafeSearch enforcement, YouTube restrictions, Google app domain restriction, Pharming Protection, Web Cache or Parent Proxy.
+For modern setups, DPI is usually the better default choice because it can handle HTTP and SSL/TLS traffic on all ports.
+The web proxy is still useful if special proxy functions are required, for example SafeSearch enforcement, YouTube restrictions, Google app domain restrictions, pharming protection, web cache or parent proxy.

 If Use web proxy instead of DPI engine is not enabled, the rule works in DPI mode.